greleigh/Logic-GU-new/_pages/lindstrom-lectures/per-lindstrom.md

     First professor of Logic and the University of Gothenburg

 image: Pelle2001.jpg
-image_more_info: Per Lindstöm in 2001
+image_caption: Per Lindstöm in 2001

 lindstrom-lecture: false